 And creative conference room spaces.

 Bring out the inner kid with provided transportation… around the building.
-Did Google read my post about how movement stimulates the brain?!
+Did Google read my post about how movement stimulates the brain or did I come across it through a google search?

 OK, lets talk about the food.
 Above we see the guest chef board.
 There are multiple cafeterias (and I just automatically downgraded the food by my use of the word “cafeteria”, perhaps I should say “food area”), cafes and snack bars, all free to the employees.
 Any kind of GOOD food you can imagine, they have it.
 The lunch I ate there was absolutely delicious.
 The quality of food is impressive – Google does not cut corners on food… if you see the offerings you’ll understand why people spend so much time at work.
 Gourmet, healthy (or not), way better than you would find if you went out for lunch.
 Eat whatever you like, whenever, wherever… no need to pull out your wallet.
 I could’ve checked out the food for hours.
 It was beautiful- and delicious.
 Employees claim to unfortunately get totally used to the spoiling… hard to imagine.
 Side note: It was cool to see some of the employees sporting Google Glasses while they ate.